manticoresoftware/go-sdk/README.md

  <nil>
 ```

 Read [full documentation on godoc](https://godoc.org/github.com/manticoresoftware/go-sdk/manticore) to learn more about available functions and find more examples.
+You can also read it from the console as `go doc go-sdk/manticore`